for more information about cookies and how to alter your preferences.

 It is best if you can complete selling your old home and buying your new one on the same date to avoid expensive bridging finance.
 The longer the chain of buyers and sellers involved the harder it will be to settle on a date so be prepared to compromise.

-You should also make sure that you have informed all service providers, such as electricity and telephone, for your old and new home, as well as telling all of your family and friends about your change of address.
+You should make sure that you inform all service providers, such as gas, electricity, water, internet, telephone, etc. with your new address.

-You may also want to arrange for your mail to be redirected to your new home.
+You will also need to arrange for your mail to be redirected to your new home by the Post Office.

-And finally, open the champagne and toast your new home.
+And finally, pop the champagne and toast to your new home.